angeldzzz23/angeldzzz23/README.md

 ### Projects i've built
 Most of these are a mix of interesting side projects, companies I’ve built, or client work I’ve done.
-For every project, I’ve been involved from the early stages of ideation (like SRS) through design and actual development.
+For every project, I’ve been involved in every step of the process, ranging from  the  ideation (development of SRS/PRD) through design and actual development.

 #### Docusign but for split sheets (2023-Present)